15 top-rated 2020 planners on Amazon to keep your new year organized

 Tullofa 2020 Planner - Cute Dogs ($16.39, originally $24.99; amazon.com)

 Naturally the planner covered in drawings of perfect dogs has a near-perfect rating.
-On top of its smile-inducing cover, this planner also has a hard cover, a back pocket, twin-wire binding and 12 months of neatly lined pages.
+Besides its smile-inducing cover, this planner has a hard cover, a back pocket, twin-wire binding and 12 months' worth of neatly lined pages.

 _______________________________________________________________________________